-- Sullivan in his 1876-1877 Report wrote about the need for an observatory so that students could be taught the methods of Observation used in Astronomy, Magnetism and Meteorology.
-Apparently, W. H. Crawford on reading this, gave a gift of £1,000 towards the purchase of astronomical instruments.
+- Sullivan in his 1876-1877 President's Report wrote about the need for an observatory so that students could be taught the methods of Observation used in Astronomy, Magnetism and Meteorology.
+Apparently W. H. Crawford on reading this, gave a sum towards the purchase of astronomical instruments for a new observatory.
 He also part-funded the erection of the plant houses in the Botanic Garden [President's Report 1879].
-This reflected his own interest in plant collecting. - Crawford also made donations of - almost 1,600 books and journals of the College Library, - £1,000 towards the purchase of astronomical instruments for an observatory, - £2,750 towards the erection of plant houses in the new Botanic Garden (as well as plant specimens) - and making the new entrance and road (from Western Road); - £6,000 for building of Berkeley Hall (later known as the Honan Hostel); and £2,000 to clear debts on this building. - In 1878/9 Sullivan in his report announced that the Observatory building was underway.
+This reflected his own interest in plant collecting. - Crawford also made donations of - almost 1,600 books and journals to the College Library, - £2,750 towards the erection of plant houses in the new Botanic Garden (as well as plant specimens) - and making the new entrance and road (from Western Road); - £6,000 for building of Berkeley Hall (later known as the Honan Hostel); - and £2,000 to clear debts on this building. - In 1878/9 Sullivan in his report announced that the Observatory building was underway.